Tropical Storm Lee (2011): Meteorological history

 Stalling off the coast of Louisiana, the storm's windfield continued to expand and increase in strength, though two separate low-level centers became evident within the exceedingly large circulation later that day.
 Due to a large portion of circulation remaining over the warm waters of the Gulf of Mexico, Lee weakened more slowly than a typical tropical cyclone would as it moves inland.
 Lee finally moved inland over south-central Louisiana on the morning of September 4 as a subtropical storm with winds of 45 mph (75 km/h).
 By that evening, Lee had weakened to a tropical depression in operational estimates, due to land interaction and continental air being advected into the system.
 Lee had begun to interact with a strong upper-level trough (which would subsequently spawn Hurricane Nate in the Bay of Campeche a few days later) in the Mississippi Valley as it continued to move off to the east-northeast.
 It was designated an extratropical low adjacent to the trough on the morning of September 5, while maintaining tropical storm-force winds according to post-analysis.
 The extratropical remnants weakened further on September 6, as it entered northwestern Georgia.
 Early on September 7, at 00:00 UTC, the remnant low of Lee dissipated.
 However, the storm's mid-level circulation persisted, developing a new triple-point low along its occluded front, which quickly dominated the storm.
 For the next several days, the new low made a large, counterclockwise loop over a portion of the Eastern United States, before dissipating on September 11, over western Tennessee.

 Preparations and impact

 In advance of the storm, oil companies in the Gulf of Mexico ordered the evacuation of employees from offshore platforms as a safety precaution.
+At least 169 of the 617 manned production platforms, as well as 16 of 62 drilling rigs, were evacuated in the area, reducing daily production by about 660,000 oil barrels and 1.7 billion cu ft of gas.
 A tropical storm warning was posted from Pascagoula, Mississippi, westward to Sabine Pass, Texas, in response to Lee.
 Early on September 3, the warning was extended to the Alabama–Florida border.
 In addition, a tropical storm watch was in place from the border eastward to Destin, Florida.